Ragnarok Online 2: Legend of the Second: Card system

-In a recent interview with Gravity Co., Ltd. CTO Jin-soo Jun, it was revealed that the card system will indeed be making a comeback, but this time the cards will be attached to the character instead of individual items.
+The card system from the original Ragnarok Online returns in the sequel.
+This time the cards are attached to the character instead of individual items.
 The reason for this change is that in Ragnarok Online many rare items were often overshadowed by low-level items socketed with powerful cards.
 This made the inherent abilities in rare items much less relevant, and it proved to be a limiting factor when making new content.
 Furthermore, many players had trouble obtaining such cards because they were incredibly rare.
-To counter these issues, cards will be implemented in ranks of bronze, silver, and gold.
-Therefore, a gold card will be difficult to obtain, whereas the bronze card will be relatively common.
-This new system has then been modified in the "Limited Edition Test" so that instead of bronze, silver, and gold cards, there will be regular and special cards.
-By combining up to 5 different cards at the card master, players will be rewarded with a special card which will further increase its stats.
+To counter these issues, cards were implemented in ranks of bronze, silver, and gold.
+Therefore, a gold card was difficult to obtain, whereas the bronze card was relatively common.
+This new system was later modified in the "Limited Edition Test" so that instead of bronze, silver, and gold cards, there are regular and special cards.
+By combining up to five different cards at the card master, players are rewarded with a special card which further increases its stats.
 Once a player has the maximum amount of cards equipped, he or she must destroy one of the equipped cards to replace it with a new one.
 However, replacing a special card with a new one will result in the card being sent back to the inventory instead.

 Pet system

-The pet system from Ragnarok Online will also be making a comeback.
-In Ragnarok Online 2 players are required to collect the Monster DNA in order to make them as a pet, The Pets will assist players with attack and buff or de-buff.
+The pet system from Ragnarok Online returns in the sequel.
+In the game, players are required to collect the Monster DNA in order to make them as a pet.
+The Pets will assist players with attack and buff or de-buff.